radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

       :getCounter (list (read-ref s) rad-state))))
 ```

-In this example we have omitted the Radicle *prelude* which is a set of basic
+In this example we've omitted the Radicle *prelude*, which is a set of basic
 modules containing many useful functions for writing state machines.
-In this
+The prelude is
-instance we would need the prelude in order to have access to pattern matching functionality.
+necessary here in order to access pattern matching functionality.

-This gives us the ability to define machines as pointers to a linked
-list stored on IPFS; the list of all the expressions submitted to that
-machine.
-Adding new inputs means adding that data to IPFS, then updating the
-pointer, directing it to the new data.
-To materialize the machine,
+Machines are materialized from the sequence of all received expressions, this sequence is maintained via a pointer to
+a linked list stored on IPFS.
+To materialize a Radicle machine,
-the pointer is resolved, data from IPFS fetched, and the resulting set of expressions evaluated.
+the pointer is resolved, fetching data from IPFS, and the resulting set of expressions is re-evaluated.
-One can then query the materialized machine, for example, by requesting the current state (`get-counter`).
+One can then make a query to inspect the materialized machine.
+For example,
+requesting the current state with `get-counter`.

 <!-- TODO: IPFS linked list picture -->

-By fetching data, you also replicate it automatically, seeing it for others on the network.
-If someone requests data and other peers are offline, you help ensure its availability.
+Fetching data will also replicate those IPFS blocks automatically, ensuring availability
+if other peers go offline.
 One nice feature of this architecture is that
 popular machines will be more available.
 Currently we pin all data
-indefinitely, however with a system to unpin data that's rarely used locally, we
+indefinitely, however with a system to unpin rarely used data, we
-get a simple, yet elegant, replication and garbage collection
+get a simple, elegant, replication and garbage collection
 infrastructure.
 Another useful feature is that machines with common prefixes
-i.e. their initial definition is the same, will already be available.
-For instance, consider two counter machines,
+i.e. they share initial definitions, will already be available.
+For instance,
-these machines share several initial IPFS blocks.
-Once a single counter machine has been cached,
+consider two counter machines which share several initial IPFS blocks.
+Once
+a single counter machine has been cached, the sequences common to the
-the shared sequence of the second will be already be available.
+second will already be available.

 {{% div style="padding: 0.5em 0 1em 0;" %}}